-Start by cutting a length of pipe cleaner that's about 12 inches long.
-This should leave you plenty of space to mold your ears, no matter what size you want them.
-Pull any loose chenille off of the ends of the pipe cleaner by the cuts you made.Continue to 4 of 9 below.
+Cut a length of pipe cleaner that's about 12 inches long, which will leave you plenty of material to mold your ears with, no matter what size you want them.
+Pull any loose chenille off of the ends of the pipe cleaner near where you made your cuts.

 Fold in Half

 Fold the pipe cleaner in half evenly.
 This will help you judge where to place the ears once you start bending and molding them.

 Just slightly to one side of the halfway fold mark, start shaping one cat ear.
 For a grownup headband, we recommend ears that are about 1.5 to 2 inches tall.
 Shape one ear by folding the wire of the pipe cleaner upwards into a point and then back down (to help define the ear shape, pinch the wire between your fingers as you are shaping the ears).
 Repeat this process on the other side of the pipe cleaner to create your second ear.
 Finally, smooth out any fold that remain from the center fold you initially made in the pipe cleaner.

 Heat up your glue gun.
 Place a line of glue on the underside of the headband, at the center top.
 Glue the center of the pipe cleaner to the underside of your headband, so that the ears still stick up above the headband.

 Glue the Sides

 Place a line of glue about halfway down the inside of one side of the headband.
 Glue the tail of the pipe cleaner (the additional section beyond the ear) to the inside of the headband, in the same way that you glued the top center.
 Repeat on the other side of the headband with the other end of the pipe cleaner.

 Using scissors, trim any excess "fur" towards the ends of the pipe cleaner to give the headband a clean look.
 You can also give your ears a little haircut to accentuate the shape if you'd like.